 So it would not happen to you.
 But it happens to people who are outside.
 It is possible.
 It is possible.
 So, the government has to set aside this $161,000 and keep it there.
 Just to make sure people don’t squander it away.

 But we are unhappy.
 Why?
 Because if you take $161,000 putting inside the RA, then I’m left with $39,000.
 How to survive with $39,000 for the next seven years?
 Assuming that’s all you have, you know, the money that you have, no cash already.
 How is $39,000 sufficient for me to last until 62 years old before the first payout start?
 So unhappy.

 The second quintile group are the people that earn currently about a $1,500 thereabout.
 Not per person, per family.
-If two person is working, that means about $750 per person.
+If two people are working, that means about $750 per person.
 Kind of a salary.
-It’s very low income.
+It’s a very low income.
 And we are really targeting them.

 For most of us here, I look around, you belong to the forth and fifth quintile.
 Correct?
 Silence means yes.
 Ok, we may not belong to the forth and fifth, but maybe we belong to the third.
 We definitely belong to the 2nd.
 We belong to the third or fourth quintile.
 Maybe.

 So, for those of us who are here.
 Just take CPF as an additional instrument you can use for your retirement.
 I wish I have more time to break this into the actual number to show you but I don’t have time.
 I just want you to understand how CPF works.
 So far ok?

 Now, so let’s say you pledge.
 Let’s say you follow this and you pledge $80,500 and you put $80,500 into RA.
 Once the money goes into the RA, there are three things you can use the money for.
 Firstly, you can do anything.
 You just leave it in RA and you get a 4% return.